Tech-Tactics/articulate-javascript-tools/storyline 360/storyline360-gate-next-button.md

 If error feedback on premature Next clicks is required, the only clean solution is to **hide the player's built-in Next button** and replace it with a custom button on the slide master that has its own click triggers.
 This is a one-time refactor that benefits the whole project.

+### The timeline-based time gate can be scrubbed in some LMS players

+This is the most important pitfall to know about, and it is not visible in Storyline's desktop preview.
+The time gate (Trigger 5 in both patterns) sets `time_met` to True when the slide timeline ends.
+In some LMS players — confirmed in at least one production environment — the published seekbar is draggable even though it is locked in Storyline's preview.
+A learner can grab the seekbar and drag the playhead to the end of the timeline, which fires the timeline-end event and satisfies the time gate in about one second.

+The interaction gate (clicking all cards) still holds, but the time floor is defeated.
+If your delivery environment allows seekbar scrubbing, do not rely on the timeline-ends time gate.
+See the hardening section below.

 ### Variables are global and persist across slides

 Variables retain their value across slides until something explicitly changes them.
 Default values only apply at course launch. **Without the slide-entry resets (Triggers 2-4 in Pattern A, 2-4 in Pattern B), a slide will inherit the previous slide's variable values** — and the gate will appear to skip on every slide after the first.